oshi/oshi/FAQ.md

 of any additional platform-specific DLLs.
  - **Platform Coverage** SIGAR (presently) supports a larger number of platforms, although some users have reported incompatibilities with recent architectures and Java versions.
-OSHI supports 99.5% of OS user share with support for Windows, Linux, macOS, FreeBSD, and Solaris, and would support additional Operating Systems if access to appropriate machines for development and testing were available.
+OSHI supports 99.5% of OS user share with support for Windows, Linux, macOS, FreeBSD, Solaris, and AIX (in progress).
- - **Language Coverage** SIGAR has bindings for Java, .NET, and Perl.
-OSHI is specific for Java.
  - **Corporate Development / Abandonment** SIGAR was developed commercially at Hyperic, later acquired by VMWare, who has abandoned the project.
 The [last release](https://github.com/hyperic/sigar/releases/tag/sigar-1.6.4) was in 2010 and the [last source commit](https://github.com/hyperic/sigar/commit/7a6aefc7fb315fc92445edcb902a787a6f0ddbd9) was in 2015.
-[Multiple independent forks](https://github.com/hyperic/sigar/issues/95) by existing users attempt to fix specific bugs/incompatibilities.
+[Multiple independent forks](https://github.com/hyperic/sigar/issues/95) by existing users attempt to fix specific bugs/incompatibilities but none has emerged as a maintained/released fork.
 In contrast, OSHI's development has been entirely done by open source volunteers, and it is under active development as of 2020.

 Does OSHI work on Raspberry Pi hardware?
 ========